 Day 7: Glenwood Springs (one hour from Vail)

 Hanging Lake is one of the most iconic hikes in Colorado and a great way to end your trip before indulging in some R&R. The travertine lake appears to be upside down, making it a Natural National Landmark and a shining example of Colorado’s natural wonders.
 The 1.2 mile- trail is steep but doable.
 Once you’ve gotten your fill of nature porn, head to the world’s largest hot springs pool or the better-kept secret, the vapor caves.
 Soak in everything you did, ate, and conquered this week and start planning your trip back because trust me when I say there’s plenty more to see.

 Glenwood Springs Hotel Recommendations: Glenwood Springs has a lot of quaint b&bs if you’re looking to cozy up, but Hotel Colorado is a 1800s palatial estate fit for royalty (which has hosted many celebrities and dignitaries in its day).

 Alternate Ideas: This itinerary was meant to give you a taste of Colorado without venturing too far from the Front Range that’s all decently accessible from Denver and the airport.
 Depending on the season and your interests, Colorado has tons of other places to go for white water rafting, waterfall hikes, skiing, hot springs hopping, etc. that are a bit further afield.
-Royal Gorge is great for rafting, Steamboat Springs is another delightful mountain town, Aspen is well, Aspen, and Telluride is another must-see city, albeit a hike (eight hours from Denver).
+Royal Gorge is great for rafting, Steamboat Springs is another delightful mountain town, Aspen is well, Aspen, and Telluride is another must-see city in Southern Colorado, albeit a hike (eight hours from Denver).
 Colorado has so much to offer visitors that a week barely does the state justice.
 In short, we hope you come back soon.